Last Updated on November 27, 2020 by queenie mak

-If you want to experience Osaka with a tour guide, check out some of these tours:
+If you want to visit Osaka with a tour guide, check out some of these tours:

-If you have more than 2 days in Osaka, consider doing a few excursions from the city.
+If you have more than 2 days in Osaka, consider adding a few excursions from the city.
 Day trips from Osaka are super easy because of the ease of transportation.
 Plus, there are a few must see places in the area that you do not want to miss!

 Located just north of Osaka, Minoo Park has easy 3km hiking trails, temples and gardens.
 The trail leads to a 33 meter Minoo Waterfall, which is a highlight of the park.
 Definitely, visit the park during the autumn season to see the changing colours of the maple trees.
 Oh, and did I mention Minoh Beer Warehouse is nearby?